Here I Am Again: Commercial performance

 The album peaked at No. 4 on the US Billboard Hot Country LP's chart.

 The album's only single, "Here I Am Again", peaked at No. 3 on the US Billboard Hot Country Singles chart.
 The single also peaked at No. 3 in Canada on the RPM Country Singles chart.

 Recording

-Recording sessions for the album began on April 25 and 26, 1972, at Bradley's Barn in Mount Juliet, Tennessee.
+Recording sessions for the album began on April 25 and 26, 1972, at Bradley's Barn studio in Mount Juliet, Tennessee.
 Two additional sessions followed on May 3 and August 9.
 Two songs on the album were recorded during the sessions for 1972's One's on the Way.
 "A Woman a Day" was recorded on January 18, 1972, and "I Miss You More Today" was recorded on January 20, 1972.

 Track listing

 Personnel

 Adapted from the album liner notes and Decca recording session records.